EmergentMind/nix-config/modules/nixos/backup/README.md

 There are three Exclude Lists:

-- `borg-exclude-common.lst` provides a place to exclude files or directories that are common across Linux, Darwin,  and MacOS
+- `borg-exclude-common.lst` provides a place to exclude files or directories that are common across Linux and Darwin
-- `borg-exclude-linux-core.lst` provides a place to exclude files or directories that are exclusive to Linux and Darwin
+- `borg-exclude-linux-core.lst` provides a place to exclude files or directories that are exclusive to Linux
-- `borg-exclude-macos-core.lst` provides a place to exclude files or directories that are exclusive to MacOS
+- `borg-exclude-macos-core.lst` provides a place to exclude files or directories that are exclusive to Darwin

 See the comments in each .lst file for instructions on how to add to them.